coderGo93/terraform-provider-azurestack/website/docs/r/virtual_machine_scale_set.html.markdown

 * `tier` - (Optional) Specifies the tier of virtual machines in a scale set.
 Possible values, `standard` or `basic`.
 * `capacity` - (Required) Specifies the number of virtual machines in the scale set.

-`identity` supports the following:

-* `type` - (Required) Specifies the identity type to be assigned to the scale set.
-The only allowable value is `SystemAssigned`.
-To enable Managed Service Identity (MSI) on all machines in the scale set, an extension with the type "ManagedIdentityExtensionForWindows" or "ManagedIdentityExtensionForLinux" must also be added.
-The scale set's Service Principal ID (SPN) can be retrieved after the scale set has been created.

 ```hcl
 resource "azurestack_virtual_machine_scale_set" "test" {
   name                = "vm-scaleset"